Snowflake Sweets That Are One of a Kind

 Snowflake Stack Cookies

-Just like building a snowman, stacking three different star-shaped cookies on top of each other creates a pretty 3-D snowflake.
+Just like building a snowman, stacking three different star-shape cookies on top of each other creates a pretty 3-D snowflake.
 To make sure no two are alike, use different colors of glaze and sprinkles to make your masterpiece.

 Square Snowflake Sugar Cookies